bridgewwater/template-golang-lib/.github/ISSUE_TEMPLATE_default/question.md

  - Version [e.g. 22]

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the question here.